 Our life is full of happy holidays and occasions, which need to be marked – and even commemorated, the days when it’s important to give or get presents, something to bring you nice memories of the wonderful events.
 There are not so many things in the world, which are able to remain charming and intact as the time goes.
-Of course, you could guess from the title, we are going to discuss choosing jewelry with diamonds.
+Of course, you could guess from the title, we are going to discuss choosing 5 carat diamond ring and other jewelry with diamonds.

 Secret of buying a perfect diamond

 How does one choose a diamond?
 When, in your opinion, women face with the question for the first time, and what about men?
 Statistics says, women get it when they need to buy earrings, while men – while choosing engagement rings.
-No matter what you are looking for – earrings, rings or something else with diamonds – the algorithm of choosing and assessing the diamond will be the same – incredibly interesting and exciting.
+No matter what you are looking for – earrings, 5 carat diamond ring or something else with diamonds – the algorithm of choosing and assessing the diamond will be the same – incredibly interesting and exciting.

 Every diamond in nature is unique (even the smallest ones) regardless of its size, shape and color.
 This fact was used in the middle of the XXth century to create and adopt the recognized international standard for diamond assessment known as 4c, which means:

 The four factors, actually, define prices and quality of diamonds.